Glasgow Subway: Modernisation (1977–1980)

 By the 1970s, use of the Subway had declined significantly.
 This was caused partly by the closure of some of the dockyards and by widescale demolition of tenements south of the River Clyde.
 The original carriages, mostly dating back to 1896, were still in use, though adapted for electric traction in 1935.
 Breakdowns were becoming increasingly frequent; because trains could only be removed from the tracks to the depot by crane, a single inoperable train could cause major delays.
-The future of the Subway became a major issue for the Greater Glasgow Passenger Transport Executive (GGPTE), which took over responsibility for the line from Glasgow Corporation in the late 1960s.
+The future of the Subway became a major issue for the Greater Glasgow Passenger Transport Executive (GGPTE), which took over responsibility for the line from Glasgow Corporation in the early 1970s.
 In January 1974 GGPTE announced a modernisation programme would be undertaken.
 The original plan would have seen trains continue to run on the system, with one of the two circles continuing to run while the other was upgraded.
 This idea was abandoned as expert advice suggested a safety risk.

 On 24 March 1977, cracks were noticed in the roof of Govan Cross station, leading to suspension of services until 2 May.
 The service resumed with only four trains per circle.
 On 21 May 1977, the system was shut down eight days prematurely for a major refurbishment and modernisation; the date was brought forward because of the appearance of more cracks in the Govan Cross roof.
 Badly deteriorated tunnels were repaired; stations were rebuilt and enlarged, with additional platforms at Buchanan Street, Partick, Govan, Ibrox, Hillhead and St Enoch.
+The surface building of St George's Cross had already been rebuilt in 1971 as part of the construction of the Glasgow Inner Ring Road, and therefore was merely re-clad in the new corporate style.
 The entrance to Kelvinbridge was reversed, with a new entrance and car park built at South Woodside Road, an escalator to Great Western Road and stairs down to the west end of the platform; the former entrance and stairway at the east end became an emergency exit, and the lift was withdrawn from service.
-Merkland Street station was closed; a new station to the north was built at Partick to provide an interchange with the North Clyde Line of the suburban rail system.
+Merkland Street station was closed (thus becoming a ghost station); a new station to the north was built at Partick to provide an interchange with the North Clyde Line of the suburban rail system.
 The site of Merkland Street can be noticed by the characteristic hump and the larger-diameter tunnel with both tracks.
-Many fittings from Merkland Street were used to build a replica pre-modernisation station at the Glasgow Museum of Transport (which closed in 2010, and moved to Riverside Museum in 2011) which contained three preserved cars.
+Many fittings from Merkland Street were used to build a replica pre-modernisation station at the Glasgow Museum of Transport which contained three preserved cars.

 A further interchange via moving walkway was installed between Buchanan Street station and Queen Street mainline station as part of the modernisation.

 In August 1977, all redundant fittings and equipment from the old system were sold at a public sale at Broomloan Works.
 During the 1977–1980 modernisation, two Clayton battery locomotives were used by the contractors Taylor Woodrow to haul construction trains.